COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ![First draft of first section](DocImages/StartSection.HEIC)

-I chose to start the level with this section, as it was something that immediately put players into action, and created a dynamic between the player and enemies that wasn't just to run away.
-I used a passthrough platform, as I expected this to be something that the player is familiar with, and used the spitter here to introduce them to the player in a way that could be easily dealt with.
+This section was chosen to be first, to quick start action which primed player expectations, and created a more active dynamic between players and enemies.
+The passthrough platform was something I felt had to be introduced hard and fast, so the spitter was introduced here to provide incentive to get down there quickly.
 Additionally, this section taught the player about switches, and what they can do, something that came up a lot in my design that I felt was important the player came to terms with quickly.

-I added the health pickup here, as I expected players to get hit, and in hitting the switch, would collide with the pickup, discovering this mechanic organically.
+I added the health pickup here, expecting players to get hit, and would discover this mechanic organically when interacting with the switch, and vice versa.

 ![Final view of first section](DocImages/Section1.png)